-- In The Karate Kid (2010), Andre Parker gets into a fight with one of the bullies at school, leaving him with a black-eye.
+- In The Karate Kid (2010), like the original film, Andre Parker gets into a fight with one of the bullies at school, leaving him with a black eye.
 The next day, he wears some of his mother's makeup and a hat to school to try and avoid suspicion.
 It fails when the teacher mentions that hats aren't allowed in school; his mother takes off the hat, seeing that he's wearing makeup and realizes that he's been in a fight.
 She panics over this while Dre tells her it's nothing.

 - Ladyhawke: Phillipe hides the injuries from Navarre mauling him in wolf form from Navarre with his sweater.

 - The Terminator.
 During the first car chase between the Terminator and the protagonists, he is hit in the eye by one of Reese's shotgun blasts.
 After some repair work, he uses his sunglasses to cover up the injury.